"I don't f--king care if you like it."

 Building Leslie Knope

 Parks and Recreation ran for seven seasons (2009-2015), and Leslie Knope became one of the most beloved characters in sitcom history.
-But what's remarkable is how much of Amy's real personality infused the role.
+But what stands out is how much of Amy's real personality infused the role.

 Amy wasn't just an actress on the show.
 By Season 5, she was also a producer.
 She co-wrote the series finale with creator Mike Schur.
 That's the Eight pattern: don't just participate, take ownership.